gosu-lang/tora/README.md

     sizePrintsArrayList.size(); // Prints 3

-## Javascript Expression Support

 ## Multi-threading Support

 The current implementation of Nashorn is not yet stable for multi-threading.
 Although it allows for multi-threading, the implementation is very slow when it comes to creating and deleting objects.

-Therefore, users should not attempt to instantiate any Nashorn objects from seperate threads, but instead create them before threading begins, then updating the object properties as the script runs.
+Users should not attempt to access any Nashorn objects from multiple threads.